johngncook/Bitcoin-Analysis/README.md

 # Bitcoin-Analysis
 In this analysis we look at the relationship of bitcoin prices with tweets and see if we can use bitcoin tweets as a predictor for the price of the cryptocurrency.
+We try to see if there is a connection of bitcoin prices by the number of times bitcoin is tweeted about and if the number of tweets can be a good predictor for bitcoin prices.
+We peform an EDA and attempt to model a relationship with a Simple Linear Regression.

 ### Prerequisites